Table of Contents

 Common Mistakes

-might work but can break if custom objects override comparison
+Developers often forget that None must be compared using is.
+Using == might work but can break if custom objects override comparison

 logic.
-Also, beginners may accidentally use mutable defaults instead of None
+Also, beginners may accidentally use mutable defaults instead of None.

 -